TheNinth7/openhab-garmin/docs/index.md

 **Example configuration:**

-In this example, the `Text` Sitemap Widget is used to display the status of entrance gates.
-Triggering the gates is handled by a separate `Switch` element.
+In this example, the `CC_House_Lights` item represents a hierarchical structure: it contains groups for each floor (e.g., the first floor), which in turn contain groups for individual rooms, and those room groups include the actual light switch items.

 ```openhab
 sitemap garmin_demo label="My Home" {